+855 (0) 86 665 567

 The average temperatures in the south range between 25 - 35°C year round.

-In the far south, the islands of Phu Quoc and Con Dao can be enjoyed year-round, with high chances of sunny days, although if visiting outside dry season, afternoon downpours should be expected.
+In the far south, the islands of Phu Quoc and Con Dao can be enjoyed year-round, with high chances of sunny days, although if visiting outside the dry season, afternoon downpours should be expected.

 There are multiple means of Vietnam transportation for you to choose from while traveling in this Southeast Asian country.
-In the cities, there are many taxis, buses and cyclos while in the countryside, motorcycling and cycling are often the means to pick.
+In the cities, there are many taxis, buses, and cyclos while in the countryside, motorcycling and cycling are often the means to pick.
 You can usually get where you want to go with ease and comfort, which makes your Vietnam travel as convenient as ever.

 1. Vietnam transportation system: How to travel through Vietnam?